 CHANGES IN THE DOCUMENT

-A normative annex for primary TIME_SYSTEM and reference frame related keywords was added, replacing non-normative references to the Navigation Green Book (reference [I-1].
+A normative annex for primary TIME_SYSTEM and reference frame related keywords was added, replacing non-normative references to the Navigation Green Book (reference [L1].
 The CCSDS documents are not allowed to make normative references to non-normative documents.

 Annexes were rearranged to conform to CCSDS Guidelines that were inadvertently not followed in the first version of the ODM (specifically, normative annexes are supposed to appear first, prior to the informative annexes).